 The form has these fields (only Product Name is required):

-New in Sprint 5: The product form now uses collapsible sections to keep things organized.
+Progressive Form Disclosure: The Add Item form uses collapsible sections to keep things organized.
 Basic fields are shown by default, and you can expand "Additional Details" sections to see more options.
 This makes it easier to focus on what you need without getting overwhelmed.

 Step 1: Enter Basic Information